eclipse-ecal/ecal/contrib/mma/README.md

 ### Installation

-  In order to install the MachineMonitoringAgent along with eCAL, the cmake "-DBUILD_APPS=ON" flag needs to be set ON.
+  In order to install the MachineMonitoringAgent along with eCAL, the cmake "-DECAL_BUILD_APPS=ON" flag needs to be set ON.

   MachineMonitoringAgent stand-alone installation: